 Set-off on an African safari at Monarto Zoo.
 Watch lions, cheetahs and zebras roam, all from the comfort (and safety) of a Zu-Loop shuttle bus.
 See more Australian animals and birds at Gorge Wildlife Park.
 Located in Cudlee Creek, the park is about a 45 minute drive from Adelaide.

-Tell me more: Throw out your briefcase and hang up your tie.
+Throw out your briefcase and hang up your tie.
 Wilderness reigns supreme on Kangaroo Island.
 Leave your inhibitions behind and let nature take over.
 Hopping kangaroos replace bustling commuters.
-You'll find kangaroos, koalas, echidnas as wallabies in the wild all over the island, but for a truly immersive experience, visit Kangaroo Island Wildlife Park or Paul's Place.
+You'll find kangaroos, koalas, echidnas as wallabies in the wild all over the island, but for a truly immersive experience, visit Kangaroo Island Wildlife Park.

 6. See emus, kangaroos and wallabies in the Flinders Ranges and Outback

 Come face-to-face with kangaroos, emus and the elusive yellow-footed rock wallaby in the ancient, rugged Flinders Ranges and Outback.
 Top wildlife spotting locations include Rawnsley Park Station, Arkaroola and Ikara-Flinders Ranges National Park.
 Trek across deep red earth, keeping your eyes peeled as you navigate the scrub.
 You might even see shy southern hairy-nosed wombats foraging for food and pygmy possums hanging from ghostly gums.